 Verification of dependable embedded systems is an increasing challenge as the complexity of these systems dramatically increases.
 The use of Architecture Description Languages (ADLs) for dependable embedded systems helps developers to handle the increasing complexity and provides an important basis for automated verification of architecture design decisions.
 The key challenge in this project is to develop verification techniques for ADLs that increases the trust in both the development process, and the final product.
 We approach this challenge by adapting traditional formal methods to ADLs for dependable embedded systems.

-AQAT: The Architecture Quality Assurance Tool for Critical Embedded Systems (Oct 2017) Andreas Johnsen, Kristina Lundqvist, Kaj Hänninen, Paul Pettersson The 28th International Symposium on Software Reliability Engineering (ISSRE) (ISSRE'17)
+AQAT: The Architecture Quality Assurance Tool for Critical Embedded Systems (Oct 2017) Andreas Johnsen, Kristina Lundqvist, Kaj Hänninen, Paul Pettersson The 28th International Symposium on Software Reliability Engineering (ISSRE) - IEEE (ISSRE 2017)

-Experience Report: Evaluating Fault Detection Effectiveness and Resource Efficiency of the Architecture Quality Assurance Framework and Tool (Oct 2017) Andreas Johnsen, Kristina Lundqvist, Kaj Hänninen, Paul Pettersson, Martin Torelm The 28th International Symposium on Software Reliability Engineering (ISSRE) (ISSRE'17)
+Experience Report: Evaluating Fault Detection Effectiveness and Resource Efficiency of the Architecture Quality Assurance Framework and Tool (Oct 2017) Andreas Johnsen, Kristina Lundqvist, Kaj Hänninen, Paul Pettersson, Martin Torelm The 28th International Symposium on Software Reliability Engineering (ISSRE) - IEEE (ISSRE 2017)

 Risk-based Decision-making Fallacies: Why Present Functional Safety Standards Are Not Enough (Apr 2017) Andreas Johnsen, Gordana Dodig-Crnkovic, Kristina Lundqvist, Kaj Hänninen, Paul Pettersson 2nd International Workshop on Decision Making in Software Architecture (MARCH)